 Whether it’s on top of your house or your place of work, roof dwelling birds are a persistent irritation that shouldn't be overlooked.
+During nesting season, birds seek out sheltered spots on rooftops, gutters and solar panels.
+Implementing bird-proofing measures early ensures your home or business remains protected before nesting laws restrict removal efforts.

+It’s not just the noise and unsightly mess they leave in their wake.
 Birds on your roof can also lead to damaged tiles, the blockage of any ventilation areas where they may have built a nest, as well as damaged guttering, which can become filled with feathers, nesting materials or even the birds themselves.

 To help you avoid the need for costly roof repair, here are some simple steps that you can take for bird-proofing your roof today.

 Installing a fake owl to the top of the house can help to deter birds from roof structures, as they look very real from a distance.
 Owls are mostly seen as a predator to other birds, so a decoy can encourage them to fly past and find somewhere else to land.
+You can also use rotating spider deterrents or hawk kites to similar effect.

 If birds have already landed and nested on your roof, it's a good idea to read up on any protection orders before taking action.